Task-Driven Subspace Decomposition for Knowledge Sharing and Isolation in LoRA-based Continual Learning: Introduction

 \section{Introduction}

 Continual Learning (CL) studies how a model can continuously acquire new knowledge from a stream of tasks while retaining previously learned capabilities~\cite{EwC, lorapmNIPS25}.
 A key challenge is the stability-plasticity dilemma~\cite{kim2023stability}: the model must remain plastic enough to adapt to new tasks while keeping stable to avoid forgetting of learned knowledge.
-With the rise of Pre-Trained Models (PTMs), CL has shifted from training from scratch~\cite{EwC, 2021nullspace} to sequentially adapting strong pre-learned representations.
-In this regime, Parameter-Efficient Fine-Tuning (PEFT)-based methods~\cite{l2pCVPR22, codaCVPR23, ssaitCVPR24} introduce lightweight trainable components for adaptation while preserving the generalization of the backbone, achieving remarkable CL performances.
+With the rise of Pre-Trained Models (PTMs)~\cite{2021clip, cheng2024disentangled, xu2026reasoning}, CL has shifted from training from scratch~\cite{EwC, 2021nullspace} to sequentially adapting strong pre-learned representations.
+Recent open-world recognition studies further emphasize the need to adapt PTMs to emerging categories and concepts \citep{tang2025dissecting,tang2025ocrt,tangbures} in real world.
+In this regime, Parameter-Efficient Fine-Tuning (PEFT)-based methods~\cite{l2pCVPR22, codaCVPR23, ssaitCVPR24, xu2025adversarial, cheng2026prompt, tian2025rgmem} introduce lightweight trainable components for adaptation while preserving the generalization of the backbone, achieving remarkable CL performances.

 Among various PEFT paradigms, Low-Rank Adaptation (LoRA)~\cite{lora} emerged as a representative and widely-used approach due to its simplicity.
 It parameterizes the updates with two trainable low-rank matrices while keeping the pre-trained weights frozen.
 Several works~\cite{biloraCVPR25, infloraCVPR24} have explored LoRA for CL by explicitly isolating task-specific LoRA update subspaces to reduce cross-task interference and mitigate forgetting.
 However, they face two limitations.
 Firstly, they mainly focus on subspace isolation, which can discard a large portion of general and transferable directions across tasks, thereby suppressing inter-task knowledge sharing.
 Secondly, they build the ``isolated'' subspace for the new task by seeking directions that are inactive on old tasks, typically from the estimated null space of old tasks~\cite{infloraCVPR24, olora-acl2023}.
 But under correlated task distributions in realistic CL, the null spaces of past and new tasks can exhibit substantial overlap, meaning that the estimated isolated bases may still be nearly inactivated by the new task.
 As a result, they form a ``safe zone" rather than a truly effective task-specific subspace.
 These limitations raise a key question: \textbf{\emph{how can we properly set LoRA subspaces to preserve transferable directions while learning truly task-specific knowledge, achieving a better stability--plasticity trade-off?}}